tonghuikang/notes/README.md

 ### Motivation

-OpenSUTD has compiled [course notes](https://github.com/OpenSUTD/course-notes) from students.
+OpenSUTD has collated [course notes](https://github.com/OpenSUTD/course-notes) from contributing students.

 Instead of hosting merely .pdfs or .docx, **I think we should make use of Github as the code hosting platform**.
 I wanted to write course notes only in  markdown so that changes can be tracked.